NREL/OCHRE/docs/source/Introduction.rst

         hpxml_file=os.path.join(default_input_path, "Input Files", "bldg0112631-up11.xml"),
         hpxml_schedule_file=os.path.join(default_input_path, "Input Files", "bldg0112631_schedule.csv"),
         weather_file=os.path.join(default_input_path, "Weather", "USA_CO_Denver.Intl.AP.725650_TMY3.epw"),
-        verbosity=3,
     )

-    df, metrics, hourly = house.simulate()
+    house.simulate()

-This code will return 3 variables:

-- ``df``: a Pandas DataFrame with 10 minute resolution

-- ``metrics``: a dictionary of energy metrics

-- ``hourly``: a Pandas DataFrame with 1 hour resolution (``verbosity >= 3`` only)

 OCHRE can also be used to model a single piece of equipment, a fleet of equipment, or multiple dwellings.
-It can also be run in co-simulation with custom controllers, home energy management systems, aggregators, and grid models.
+It can be run in co-simulation with custom controllers, home energy management systems, aggregators, and grid models.

 For more examples, see: